Hypnospace Outlaw: Development

 Hypnospace Outlaw was designed by Jay Tholen, creator of the earlier game Dropsy.
 The new game was funded via a successful Kickstarter campaign, and was a finalist for the Independent Game Festival's 2019 Seumas McNally Grand Prize and "Excellence in Audio".
 It was released for Windows, macOS, and Linux on March 12, 2019, and for Nintendo Switch, PlayStation 4, and Xbox One on August 27, 2020.
 A free content update was released for the PC versions alongside the console releases.

 Reception

-The game received "generally positive reviews" according to review aggregator Metacritic.
+The game received "generally positive reviews" according to review aggregator site Metacritic.
 It was nominated for the Tin Pan Alley Award for Best Music in a Game, the Statue of Liberty Award for Best World, and the Herman Melville Award for Best Writing at the New York Game Awards.
-According to PC Gamer, the game is reminiscent of when the internet was more like a cool underground club than a widespread hell from which there is no escape.
+PC Gamer stated "it's a nice reminder of when the internet felt like a cool underground club, rather than a pervasive Hell from which there is no escape."
 Both TheGamer and Eurogamer mention the sense of nostalgia that the game brings.